pinobatch/numism/docs/nes_emu_testing.md

 `oam_read`

-The first four emulators (FCEUX, Mesen, No$nes, and PocketNES) all pass.
-When NESten turned out to be the first to fail (FEF6F55C), I had to add a point to all the others.  rew., Nintendulator, loopyNES, and NESticle also passed.
+NESten was the fifth emulator tested and the first to fail, causing me to have to stop excluding this test as a gimme.

+- Pass: FCEUX, Mesen, No$nes, PocketNES, rew., Nintendulator, loopyNES, and NESticle
+- Fail: NESten (FEF6F55C)

+`oam_stress`

-`oam_stress` takes a while to complete, and it often fails even on hardware because it doesn't account for odd modes (phase alignment between CPU and PPU clock).
+This takes a while to complete and can fail even on hardware because it doesn't account for odd modes (phase alignment between CPU and PPU clock).
 Don't stress about failing it.

 * Pass: Mesen, Nintendulator